My Friend Steve

 The music video for "Charmed" features actress Selma Blair, as the song was the theme for Zoe, Duncan, Jack and Jane in which she starred.
 That same year, the band released a live performance version of its song "All in All" on the charity album Live in the X Lounge II.

 In 2001, the band released the song "Smash Baby" on the Axis Magazine compilation of that year.

 The band consisted of Steven Burry on vocals, Eric Steinberg, Dave McMahon, Pat Koch, Richie Noble, and drummer Eric Gardner.

+They continue to release new music with the most recent being the EP’s “Four Songs” and “Live in the X -Lounge (both in 2020).